 In total, 3,531 acres are available for public hunting, fishing and other recreation.

 The Friends of Brooklyn Wildlife Area supports the property.
 To find out more, call 608-835-5144.
 The Dane County Chapter of the Ice Age Trail Alliance has also done work on this property for many years.

 The inception of the Story Creek Stream Bank Protection project provided state funds to match the NRCS Farm and Ranch Protection Program, protecting 435 acres adjacent to the creek with easements allowing public hunting and fishing.
-Story Creek has also received a great deal of habitat improvement work by department fisheries staff using Trout Stamp funding.
-The work includes re-meandering stretches that had been previously channelized and installing lunker structures to provide bank cover for trout, greatly improving fishing.
+Story Creek has also received a great deal of habitat improvement work from department fisheries staff using Trout Stamp funding.
+The work includes re-meandering stretches previously channelized and installing lunker structures to provide bank cover for trout, significantly improving fishing.

 For more information on master planning for this and other wildlife areas around the state, visit the property planning page.

 The Brooklyn Wildlife Area offers many recreational opportunities:

 - Auto travel (on public roads through and adjacent to the property);

 - Biking (on public roads through and adjacent to the property);

 - Birding (known for yellow-breasted chat, Bell's vireo, cerulean warbler and Henslow's sparrow)'